The seven UK Research Councils offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 It doesn’t matter where in the UK you live or wish to study.

-The UK will remain an EU member until at least 2019.
-In the meantime, we'll be keeping an eye on any impact of Brexit for postgraduate students.
-You can stay updated using our FAQ.
+We're keeping an eye on any impact of Brexit for postgraduate students.
+You can stay updated using our PhD Brexit FAQ.

 Research Councils sometimes allow universities to offer some studentships with open eligibility.
 This allows anyone to apply, regardless of residency.